Airtable/blocks/examples/table-structure-block/README.md

-# Table structure app
+# Table structure extension

-This example app and shows the table description as well as field names, descriptions, types and options for the table and view the user is currently viewing.
+This example extension and shows the table description as well as field names, descriptions, types and options for the table and view the user is currently viewing.

 The code shows: